 The game uses a third person view but the controls feel kind of isometric.
 Still, they’re easy to learn and master.
 The hit detection, however, isn’t always perfect, especially if the boxers are very close to each other, but positioned in a diagonal line from each other.

 At the bottom of screen, you’ll see two bars for each boxer.
 The green bar is the health bar and once fully depleted, the boxer goes down for a possible KO.
-Every time a boxer gets back up, his health bar gets smaller and after three takedowns, if a boxer goes down again, it’s an automatic KO.
+Every time a boxer gets back up, his health bar refills, but not completely.
+And after 3 takedowns, if a boxer goes down again, it’s an automatic KO.
 The yellow bar is the stamina bar.
-It depletes with each punch and when fully depleted, the boxer can’t throw punches (but you can still move and defend yourself) until it replenishes.
+It depletes with each punch and when fully depleted, the boxer can’t throw punches (but you can still move and defend yourself) until it replenishes over time.

 And just like the title says, any boxer can throw low blows, which are hilarious to see if connected.
 However, since it’s an illegal move, if you are caught doing it 3 times, you’ll be automatically disqualified.
-You have to be patient and observant to know the perfect time to throw these and not be caught.
+You have to be patient and observant to know the perfect time to throw these and not be caught by the ref.
 However, your opponent can also throw low blows (each boxer has its own characteristic low blow) and they are never get caught!

 But if you decide to play fair, the game can get somewhat hard during the later stages but if you decide to cheat combined with the lack of difficulty levels and the infinite continues, the game then becomes too easy.

-With just seven opponents, the game isn’t big and depending on your skill (and how many low blows you throw), you’ll finish it in no time.
+With just 7 opponents, the game isn’t big and depending on your skill (and how many low blows you throw), you’ll finish it in no time.

 Low Blow is obviously inspired by Punch Out, down to the cartoonish looks and humour, but it tries to be its own game with its own identity and to a certain degree, it succeeds.
 It aged more or less well and although it’s eclipsed by better boxing games, it’s still fun to play every now and then.
 So, if you want to play a charming little boxing game and don’t have a Nintendo console, then give it a shot!
 You can even play it in your browser here.